Ray-Wynn/Example-IDataErrorInfo/README.md

 	    internal int Stock { get; set; }
 	}

+	Inventory current; // internal struct of backing field of properties

 Then a properties set calls OnPropertyChanged() to update the WPF view.

 	public string Product